Summer can be a scary time for dogs.

 Carrier Oils or Base Oils

-In general, Kristen Leigh Bell (Certified Master Aromatherapist) advises discouraging your dog from ingesting the oil, but don’t be concerned if your dog licks some oil from his fur or paws.
+In general, Kristen Leigh Bell says you don’t want your dog to ingest the oil but … don’t worry if your dog licks some oil from his fur or paws.

 Here are some easy ways Kelly Azzaro suggests to apply oils to your dog …

-So, now that we know how to use essential oils safely, which ones should we consider using for our anxious dogs?
+So, now that you know how to use essential oils, which ones should you use for your anxious dog?

 Carrier Base For Topical Blends:

 - OR Lavender Hydrosol (Lavandula angustifolia) for a spray mist

 - 8 to 10 drops of Neroli (Citrus aurantium var. amara)

 - 6 to 8 drops of Petitgrain (Citrus aurantium var. amara)